 SAULT STE.
-MARIE, ONTARIO--(Marketwired - Sept.
-17, 2013) - On Saturday, September 21st, Sault Ste.
-Marie and surrounding area will be moving its muscles to make an impact in the fight against muscular dystrophy.
-The community will be coming together to support thousands of children, teens and adults who are affected by neuromuscular disorders in Canada at the inaugural Sault Ste.
+MARIE, ONTARIO--(Marketwired - Aug.
+20, 2014) - On Saturday, September 6th Sault Ste.
+Marie and area will be coming together to make muscles move in an effort to fight against muscular dystrophy.
+The community will be supporting thousands of children, teens and adults who face the daily challenges of living with a neuromuscular disorder in Canada at the annual Sault Ste.
 Marie & Area Walk for Muscular Dystrophy.

-The Walk for Muscular Dystrophy is "an opportunity for the community to come together and support those affected by neuromuscular disorders at the local level." describes Stacey Lintern, Muscular Dystrophy Canada Ontario Executive Director.
-This family-friendly, fully inclusive event will include activities for kids, food and refreshments, a prize raffle and even a visit from local Fire Fighters!
-This year's Honorary Chair is City Councillor and radio host Lou Turco who will be speaking at the event.
+The Walk for Muscular Dystrophy is "an opportunity for the community to come together to support people affected by neuromuscular disorders to remain healthy, strong and live life to the fullest" describes Stacey Lintern, Muscular Dystrophy Canada Ontario Executive Director.
+This fun, family-friendly, fully accessible event will include activities for kids and adults, food, refreshments and prize raffle.